nextflow-io/nextflow/docs/workflow.md

 This feature requires the `nextflow.preview.output` feature flag to be enabled.
 :::

-A script may define the set of outputs that should be published by the implicit workflow, known as the workflow output definition:
+A script may define the set of outputs that should be published by the entry workflow, known as the workflow output definition:

 ```groovy
 workflow {